enderger/dotfiles/README.md

 ### Package Sources
 Next, let's add those inputs which are intended to extend Nixpkgs.
+- `discord` : Provides builds which are up-to-date.
 - `emacs` : The EMACS unstable builds, packaged for nix
 - `nur` : The NUR (Nix User Repositories) extend the Nixpkgs ecosystem with a set of user-maintained package sets.
 - `my-nur` : My own NUR repo